darioizzo/audi/paper/paper.md

 <!-- A Statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work. -->
 `pyaudi` enables users to compute and manipulate order-$n$ Taylor expansions of generic computational graphs, while also providing rigorous bounds on the truncation error through their associated Taylor models.
-These representations of program outputs can be exploited in a variety of ways, including fast Monte Carlo simulations, rigorous uncertainty analysis, local inversion of output–input relations, and high-order sensitivity studies.
+These Taylor representations of program outputs can be exploited in a variety of ways, including fast Monte Carlo simulations, rigorous uncertainty analysis, local inversion of output–input relations, and high-order sensitivity studies.
 The package implements the high-order automatic differentiation methodology originally developed by Berz and Makino ([@berz2014introduction], [@makino1998rigorous]), while introducing